defold/doc/docs/en/manuals/editor-scripts.md

 ## Language servers

-The editor supports a subset [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
-While we aim to expand the editor's support for LSP features in the future, currently it can only show diagnostics (i.e. lints) in the edited files and provide completions.
+The editor supports a subset of the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/): diagnostics (lints), completions, hover information, document symbols in the Structure pane, go to definition, find references, and symbol rename.
+Hover over a symbol to see information from the language server.
+With the cursor on a symbol, use <kbd>F2</kbd> to rename it, <kbd>F12</kbd> to go to its definition, or <kbd>Shift+F12</kbd> to find references.
+These actions are also available from the <kbd>Edit</kbd> menu.

 To define the language server, you need to edit your editor script's `get_language_servers` function like so: